Aircraft Painter Jobs in USA with Visa Sponsorship

 Do aircraft painter positions qualify for H-1B sponsorship?

-Aircraft painting positions rarely qualify for H-1B sponsorship because most don't meet the specialty occupation requirement of needing a bachelor's degree in a specific field.
+Aircraft painting positions rarely qualify for H-1B visa sponsorship because most don't meet the specialty occupation requirement of needing a bachelor's degree in a specific field.
 However, roles that combine painting with engineering oversight, quality assurance, or require aerospace engineering knowledge may qualify.
 Focus on positions at major manufacturers or defense contractors.

 What degree do I need for aircraft painter visa sponsorship?